susmit31/obsidian/English.md

 	- Fix in memory
 		- The unfortunate encounter was *seared* on his memory
 	- Severely critical
 		- A *searing* indictment of the government
+---
+- **Motorcade** - procession of motor vehicles (e.g. the outgoing president was given a grand farewell with a ceremonial motorcade)